gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 ### ... and use SVG to stick them into a single image file

-You could insert these two images in HTML with CSS positioning. **But if you really need a single image file**, like if it needs to be inserted in your Wordpress or in a carousel.
+You could insert these two images in HTML with CSS positioning. **But it won't work if you really need a single image file**, like if it needs to be inserted in your Wordpress or in a carousel.

 Use your text editor to create an SVG file like this:

 ```xml